 On April 15, 2011, we completed the acquisition of certain assets of the consulting business of RWD Technologies, LLC, a Delaware limited liability company, and certain of its subsidiaries (collectively, "RWD").

 RWD is a provider of human capital management and IT consulting services, business transformation and lean process improvement, end-user training, change management, knowledge management and operator effectiveness management solutions in industries such as manufacturing, energy, automotive, aerospace, healthcare, life sciences, consumer products, financial, telecommunications, services and higher education as well as the public sector.
-We paid \$27,980,000 at closing, which was financed with \$20,380,000 of cash on hand and \$7,600,000 of borrowings under our revolving credit facility.
+We paid \$27,980,000 of cash at closing.
 The purchase price was subsequently adjusted based on the final determination of the working capital of the acquired business as of the closing date in accordance with the Asset Purchase Agreement.
 In September 2011, the seller paid us \$2,220,000 based on the final determination of working capital as of the acquisition date.
-The purchase price allocation includes \$3,726,000 of intangible assets, which consists of \$2,935,000 for customer-related intangible assets which will be amortized over 5.9 years and \$791,000 related to the acquired tradename which will be amortized over two years from the acquisition date.
+The purchase price allocation includes \$3,726,000 of intangible assets, which consists of \$2,935,000 for customer-related intangible assets which are being amortized over 5.9 years and \$791,000 related to the acquired tradename which is being amortized over two years from the acquisition date.
 We expect that all of the goodwill recorded for financial statement purposes will be deductible for tax purposes.

-A portion of the acquired business is reported as a separate reportable segment named RWD, and the remaining other business units of RWD are included in the Professional & Technical Services and Sandy Training & Marketing segments.
+A portion of the acquired business is reported as a separate reportable segment named Performance Readiness Solutions (formerly RWD), and the other business units are included in the Professional & Technical Services and Sandy Training & Marketing segments.
 The results of RWD's operations have been included in the consolidated financial statements since April 16, 2011.